-They say it’s a small world, a small world it isn’t.
+They say it’s a small world.
+They’re wrong.
 Planet Earth is a big place and full of infinite variety.

 We have tried to paint a picture of each of them.
 It is not definitive.
 There are plenty of good sources of more detailed information, most of it free and online.
 The days of relying solely on a Frommers or a Lonely Planet guidebook are long gone.

 We believe what we have done is unique.
 We have taken ten different criteria for our 140 countries, found numeric ratings for them, and combined them into an overall score to rate and rank each country.
 We also rank them for each factor.
 The result is a useful guide to how easy and desirable these countries are to visit.
 It will help you decide where on earth to go next.

 The Top 100 Countries index uses the following criteria, all of them from independent and reputable international sources:

 - Popularity (number of tourists per year)

 - Value for money

 - Happiness level

 The Top 100 Countries index does not cover things like excitement level, the tastiness of the local cuisine, or the ease or cost of travel to these destinations (which will vary according to your starting point).
 Nor does it look at a range of other subjective factors.
 Travel is the most personal of experiences, and individual tastes cannot be quantified.

 But we believe the ten factors we have chosen give a good indication of the relative merits of each country, based on the criteria that are important to most travellers.
 The rating methodology and sources are explained in Appendix 1, and Appendix 2 ranks every country by each criterion.